apptainer/singularity-userdocs/singularity_and_docker.rst

     8. Use of plain-text passwords for authentication

-    For obvious reasons, it is desireable to completely *avoid* use of plain-text passwords.
+    For obvious reasons, it is desirable to completely *avoid* use of plain-text passwords.
 Therefore, for interactive sessions requiring authentication, use of the ``--docker-login`` option for {Singularity}'s ``pull`` and ``build`` commands is *recommended*.
 At the present time, the *only* option available for non-interactive use is to :ref:`embed plain-text passwords into environment variables <sec:authentication_via_environment_variables>`.
 Because the Sylabs Cloud {Singularity} Library employs `time-limited API tokens for authentication <https://cloud.sylabs.io/auth>`_, use of SIF containers hosted through this service provides a more secure means for both interactive *and* non-interactive use.
 This best practice is:

         "Avoid use of plain-text passwords"